The support of singular stochastic PDEs: The construction of the shift

 We will choose the perturbation $\Extn_{(\Xi,\tau)}$ in a homogeneous Wiener chaos of fixed order, so that $\Extn_{(\Xi,\tau)}$ is determined by specifying a kernel $K_{(\Xi,\tau)}^{\eps,\delta}$.
 (To clarify the idea behind the construction below, consider Example~\ref{ex:shift:dominating:intro} in the introduction).

 The kernels will be constructed by fixing a smooth, compactly supported function and rescaling it to scales much smaller than $\delta$ at some homogeneity $\shift\fs(\Xi)$, see (\ref{eq:K}), (\ref{eq:K0}).
 It will be crucial that we choose this homogeneity $\shift\fs(\Xi)$ carefully in such a way that shifted trees $\sigma$ as in Example~\ref{ex:shift:dominating:intro} (i.e.\ where exactly one noise $\Xi$ of some tree $\tau \in \FT_-$ is replaced by $(\Xi,\tau)$) have just slightly negative homogeneity.
-For this, we fix $\bar\kappa>0$ small enough and we make the following definition.
+For this, we fix $\bar\kappa>0$ small enough and we define a homogeneity assignment $\shift\fs: \sFL \to \R$ in the following way: